testingisdocumenting/znai/td-documentation-cli/documentation/layout/columns.md

 # Information Layout

-The way you layout and flow your information affects how easy it is to comprehend given material.
+The way your information is laid out affects how easy it is to comprehend given material.
-Examples of content that easier to consume side by side:
+Some content benefits from being formatted side-by-side.
+Some examples are:
-* Before/After transition
+* Before-and-after transition
 * Action and its result
-* input and output
+* Input and output

 # Definition

-To define columns layout use `fenced` block plugin
+To define columns layout use a `fenced` block plugin with the `columns` keyword:

     ```columns
     left: